 On January 3, 2023, we acquired 100% of the shares of Verogen, Inc., a leader in the use of next-generation sequencing (NGS) technologies to drive the future of human identification (HID) and forensic investigation.
 Verogen, a privately held company founded in 2017 and based in San Diego, California, supports the global human identification community with NGS tools and professional services to help resolve criminal and missing-persons cases.
 The cash consideration, net of cash acquired was \$149.5 million.
-The acquisition is not significant to the overall condensed consolidated financial statements.
-As of June 30, 2023, the allocation of the purchase price was preliminary as we continue to gather information about the fair value of all assets and liabilities, including intangible assets acquired, and the related deferred taxes.
-At the acquisition date, all the assets acquired and liabilities assumed were recorded at their respective fair values and our condensed consolidated results of operations include the operating results from the acquisition date.
+The acquisition is not significant to the overall condensed consolidated financial statements and as of September 30, 2023, the allocation of the purchase price was final.
+At the acquisition date, all the assets acquired and liabilities assumed were recorded at their respective fair values and our condensed consolidated results of operations include the operating results from the acquired company from the acquisition date.
 The acquisition did not have a material impact to net sales, net income or earnings per common share and therefore no pro forma information has been provided herein.